QuantumUtils/quantum-utils-mathematica/README.md

 ## Using QuantumUtils for Mathematica

-Packages from the QuantumUtils for Mathematica library can then be loaded by invoking the `Needs` function, for example:
+Packages from the QuantumUtils for Mathematica library can be loaded by invoking the `Needs` function, for example:

     Needs["QuantumChannel`"];